Confessions of a Killer (The Bill): Aftermath

 The events of the following episode, Inferno (289), saw the station ablaze, with Gabriel unable to rescue Andrea, who had become trapped under a wall frame.
+Alongside the Sun Hill police officers and detectives, several non-policing emergency services including the fire brigade and ambulance were at the scene of the explosion.
 After deciding he could prevent being exposed once more, he left her to perish, rescuing Smithy from the front office to appear the hero.
-As the evacuation ensued, Gabriel began to feel guilty and tried to head back for Andrea, and he panicked after Supt.
+As the evacuation of all the police officers, detectives and the two male Asian suspects ensued, Gabriel began to feel guilty and tried to head back for Andrea, and he panicked after Supt.
 Okaro revealed a woman had been pulled from the building, but he later discovered it was Marilyn.
+After the evacuation had ended, one of the police cars was stolen by either of the Asian suspects.
 As Smithy came to in hospital, he told Tony that Ken was in the van, and his body was soon recovered.
 When Reg returned to Sun Hill, he discovered Marilyn was in hospital.
 As DI Manson returned to the station, he realised Andrea was missing, and Inspector Gold had the fire officers comb the building for her body.
 When she was found, Manson was left devastated.
 At the hospital, Reg proposed to an unconscious Marilyn, but he was left destroyed when she went into cardiac arrest and died.
 Back at a local community centre where the officers from Sun Hill were, DC Jim Carver discovered his wife, Sergeant June Ackland, was cheating on him with PC Roger Valentine.
 Jim stormed over to a pub in an attempt to get drunk, but he was talked down by Tony.
 As June and Roger showed up, Jim savagely attacked Roger before storming off, being pursued by a furious June.
 As they had a heart to heart, they were disrupted by a fight between a prostitute and her punter.
 As Jim detained the punter, June ran after the prostitute, and they spoke with their respective arrests.
 When the arrests were picked up, Jim told June the recent deaths of Ken and his ex-wife Marie, on top of her affair, was reason enough for him to leave London.

-Cast Changes
+Cast changes

 Five regular cast members left during the events of the storyline, while three new characters were introduced in the weeks following the events of the station fire.